Camping Mama: Outdoor Adventures

 Camping Mama: Outdoor Adventures, known in Japan as Camping Mama + Papa (キャンピングママ+パパ Kyanpingu Mama + Papa) and in the PAL region as Cooking Mama World: Outdoor Adventures, is a 2011 video game for the Nintendo DS.
 It is a spin-off title in the Cooking Mama series.
 It features 38 levels with 100 camping-themed mini-games using the touch screen.

 Development

 The game was released in July 2011 in Japan, September 2011 in North America, and November 2011 in Europe.
 It was later bundled with Cooking Mama and released as Mama's Combo Pack Vol. 1 in North America, Europe, and Australia in late 2012.

 Reception

-Camping Mama received "mixed" reviews according to video game review aggregator Metacritic.
+Camping Mama received "mixed" reviews according to video game review aggregator website Metacritic.